 It is also O.K. for students of like beliefs to join together to pray, whether informally ("let's meet at the west door before the bell") or more formally in a religious club of voluntary membership.
 This club may meet on school property, such as in a classroom, at times when clubs are usually allowed to meet.
 The only exception to this is if the school has banned clubs altogether.
 The rule of thumb is that religious clubs must be treated the same as other clubs.

 Similarly, it is permitted for teachers, staff, and even administrators to join together voluntarily to pray.
 Again, this may occur in formal or informal settings.

 What kind of prayer is not allowed in a public school?

 Similarly, prayer should not be part of public school functions.
 Although this rule can be a bit vague, the main principle is clear.
-A general prayer offered in a manner designed to be inclusive of all present, whatever religion they adhere to and articulating generally positive sentiments agreeable to them, is usually acceptable.
-Prayers that adhere to a single doctrinal line or reflecting a non-inclusive theology do not belong at school functions, even if said by a student.
+A general prayer offered in a manner designed to be inclusive of all present, whatever religion they adhere to and articulating generally positive sentiments agreeable to them, is sometimes acceptable, if not done too frequently.
+Graduation ceremonies can usually include this kind of prayer.
+Prayers that adhere to a single doctrinal line or reflect a non-inclusive theology do not belong at school functions, even if said by a student.
 In general, prayer should not be conducted in such a way to exclude or stigmatize those who do not participate in or follow a particular religion.

 Finally, participation in prayer should not be used as a basis to reward or promote those who take part or to withhold such rewards from people who do not.